 “I liked the probate note section – very useful.”

-“I am enjoying the program and finding it very informative.”
+“I enjoyed the program and found it very informative.”

 “Very informative and thorough.”

 “Very useful program.
 Love the hypos for ethics.
 Fantastic and practical.”